Euthanasia in Spain: Legal status

 In Spain, euthanasia is regulated by the Organic Law for the regulation of euthanasia, promulgated by the Cortes Generales in March 2021.
 The law refers to euthanasia as the action that directly and actively causes the death of a person, by part of health personnel, either by administering a substance that causes death or by prescribing it so that the person can self-administer it, either in a healthcare center or at home.
 An informed and repeated petition process must first be carried out over time, in a context of serious and incurable chronic and disabling illness, which causes intolerable suffering.
 The entire procedure will be framed within the public health system and will be publicly financed, while the health system itself will have to guarantee this right to whoever wants it and meets the requirements.
 The death resulting from the provision of aid to die will be considered natural death for all purposes.
+Precisely because euthanasia is considered as a healthcare provision and the resulting death as a natural one, this practice cannot be halted by the criminal justice system.
+For this reason, even individuals under arrest or judicial investigation may request and receive euthanasia, as affirmed by the Provincial Court of Tarragona in 2022.

 To request this procedure, five requirements must be given, which are expressed in this way in the law document: